AubreyHatake/Note-taker/README.md

 ## My app

-Resources I used to create this include insomnia, Heroku deployment documentation, and express.js documentation.
+Resources I used to create this include insomnia, Heroku deployment documentation, and express.js documentation as well as stack overflow.
+I was also able to work with a partner to ask questions and complete the routing section of this app.